luxfi/LPs/LPs/lp-2517-precompile-suite-overview.md

 This LP provides a complete index of the Lux Network EVM precompile suite.
 The suite includes 12 precompiled contracts spanning access control, fee management, native token operations, cross-chain messaging, and cryptographic signature verification.
 Precompiles are organized into two address ranges: the Lux stateful precompile range (`0x0200...0001` through `0x0200...000D`) and the standard Ethereum precompile range (`0x0...0100` for RIP-7212).

+## Motivation

+As the Lux Network precompile suite has grown to include 13 precompiled contracts across multiple categories, developers and auditors need a single reference document that provides:

+1. **Complete Address Map**: All precompile addresses in one place, eliminating the need to search multiple LPs
+2. **Gas Cost Comparison**: Side-by-side gas costs to help developers choose the right precompile for their use case
+3. **Security Classification**: Clear distinction between classical, post-quantum, and hybrid cryptographic precompiles
+4. **Implementation Status**: Current state of each precompile's development and documentation
+5. **Usage Patterns**: Common integration patterns and code examples

+Without a central index, developers must navigate dozens of individual LPs to understand the full precompile landscape.
+This overview serves as the canonical reference for all Lux Network precompiles.

 ## Precompile Address Map

 ### Lux Stateful Precompiles